tetratelabs/kubecon2022-eu-immersion-day/docs/environment.md

     - _Feel free to provision a K8S cluster on any infrastructure of your choosing._

+    - Be sure to configure your `~/.kube/config` file to point to your cluster.

-3. If you received Google credentials from the workshop instructors:
+1. If you received Google credentials from the workshop instructors:

     - A Kubernetes cluster has already been provisioned for you.
     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.